-The Centre for Communication Systems Research, within electronic engineering, is the largest academic grouping in communications in Europe.
+The Institute for Communication Systems (formerly the Centre for Communication Systems Research, CCSR), within electronic engineering, is the largest academic grouping in communications in Europe.
 Research covers systems for wireless and mobile communications beyond 3G, satellite and fixed networks, higher layer applications areas, new services and sensor networks.

 The Centre for Vision, Speech and Signal Processing, also within electronic engineering, engages in research on multimedia signal processing and multimodal sensory data analysis.
 The focus is on developing high level machine perception technology and the centre has strong links to The Institute of Sound Recording (IoSR) from the Faculty of Arts and Human Sciences.